 Join EPAY Systems and Seyfarth Shaw as we dive into practical advice that can be used to tackle a government wage and hour audit.
 Don’t wait until the government knocks on your company’s door before learning about the nuts and bolts of state and federal wage and hour agencies.

 In this webinar, you’ll get relevant information including:

-- An overview of FLSA and state wage and hour laws
+- An overview of State and local wage and hour agencies

 This webinar is hosted by HR.com.
 If you are already a member of HR.com, please be sure you LOGIN to register for the webcast.
 If you are not a member of HR.com, you will need to sign up for a free HR.com membership.
 This will only take a moment to fill in the required information.
 Once you have confirmation of your membership, you will be able to register for this complimentary webcast.